 “Three of us showed up with the promoter, and I was the youngest of the three, but the decision-maker said, ‘Oh, you look the oldest.’
 It was what it was because they had to cast me as a lawyer.
 Not super believable now, I was only 20 at the time, I don’t know if it was believable then,” Ciampa said.

 “So, I rehearsed that script in front of everybody.
-I did it solo in front of Vince in his office, I did it in-ring with Undertaker, Vince and Hunter was there.
+I did it solo in front of Vince in his office.
+I did it in-ring with Undertaker.
+Vince and Hunter were there.
 Looking back now, I see how big of a deal it was and just how crazy it was to have that one-on-one time with everybody as a kid on the independents.
-It was wild, everybody treated me incredibly well.
-I remember they didn’t like the suit that I had on so they went and bought me a suit and let me keep it.”
+It was wild.
+Everybody treated me incredibly well.
+I remember they didn’t like the suit that I had on, so they went and bought me a suit and let me keep it.”
 Tommaso Ciampa finished with.

-As a 20-year-old and being put in a spot like that with little to no experience in the business is incredible.
+As a 20-year-old and being put in a spot like that with little to no business experience is incredible.
 Check out the segment yourself!

 WATCH: Tomasso Ciampa debuts in the WWE at age 20 as Muhammad Hassan’s attorney